open-telemetry/opentelemetry-specification/specification/api-metrics.md

 labels, in which case the additional labels may be used (e.g., sampled) or reported by the SDK.

-### `NewRecorder(Instrument, LabelSet) -> Recorder`
+### `NewHandle(Instrument, LabelSet) -> language-specific`

-`RecorderFor` returns a `Recorder` interface, which supports a `Record(value)` method to support instrument handles.
-The API wraps `Recorder` objects and exposes them via `Add(value)`, `Set(value)`, and `Record(value)` method on handles for the respective instruments.

-The `Recorder` interface is embedded in the instrument handle and its lifetime is controlled by the application.
-Applications should delete handles when they are are no longer in use, to release the underlying `Recorder` reference.
+`NewHandle` returns a language-specific interface to support instrument handles.
+The user calls `Instrument.GetHandle(LabelSet)` directly, which calls through to `NewHandle(Instrument, LabelSet)`.
+The `NewHandle` method is not a user-facing API and the return type will vary depending on the language.

+User-level method calls on the handle, `Add(value)`, `Set(value)`, and `Record(value)`, interact with the result of `NewHandle` in a language- and API-specific way.
+SDKs are expected to hold resources corresponding to each handle, so users are encouraged to delete handles when they are no longer in use.

-### `DeleteRecorder(Recorder)`
+### `DeleteHandle(language-speciric)`

-After the application is finished with an instrument handle, deleting the handle will result in `DeleteRecorder()` on the underlying recorder interface.
+After the application is finished with an instrument handle, deleting the handle will result in `DeleteHandle()` on the underlying, language- and API-specific type.
 The SDK may release any pre-aggregation state associated with the handle after exporting a final update.

 ### `RecordBatch(LabelSet, measurements...)`